LemoFoundationLtd/lemochain-core/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)
 [![GitHub license](https://img.shields.io/badge/license-LGPL3.0-blue.svg?style=flat-square)](https://github.com/LemoFoundationLtd/lemochain-go/blob/master/LICENSE)

 LemoChain is a data exchange blockchain, where companies of all sizes can monetize their structured business data and trade within the platform.
 By strengthening the relevance of the blockchain and daily business, LemoChain will accelerate the integration of blockchain technology into our daily lives.
 The original DPoVP consensus mechanism of LemoChain has the characteristic of high scalability, which solves the problem of the slow response of the existing distributed networks and the difficulties they face in complying with various application scenarios.
 The lemochain-go project aims to demonstrate the principle of this consensus mechanism, verifying its improved throughput and transaction confirmation speed.
+The lemochain-go project is the Golang implement of this consensus mechanism. [lemo-client](https://github.com/LemoFoundationLtd/lemo-client) is document of the command in lemochain-go console.

 [中文版](https://github.com/LemoFoundationLtd/lemochain-go/blob/master/README_zh.md)
 [English](https://github.com/LemoFoundationLtd/lemochain-go/blob/master/README.md)